Vaseem205/rpios-qemu/01helloWorld/Readme.md

 ## The Build Process

-The `Makefile` orchestrates the compilation and linking:
+The `Makefile` for the compilation and linking:

 ```makefile
 ARMGNU ?= aarch64-linux-gnu